 Registered pugs come in three distinct colors, though there are more than three colors found in the breed.
 The fawn pug is probably the most recognizable, with the black pug coming a close second.
 As its name would suggest, the apricot pug is a tad darker than its fawn counterpart, with a slightly reddish hue.
-More rare are the silver pugs, brindle pugs and the genetically tweaked white pugs.
+More rare are the silver pugs, brindle pugs, and the genetically tweaked white pugs.
 With the exception of the white pug, all colors can have the trademark black muzzle that provides their mask.

-Though they have different coats, pugs generally share the same fun-loving, affectionate demeanor.
-This naturally varies from animal to animal, however.
-Their serious muzzle can crack into an irresistible smile, demonstrating that -- despite how seriously the pug takes its job guarding you and your family -- it also loves to be the class-clown.
+Pugs are adorable.
+Though they might have different coats, pugs generally share the same fun-loving, affectionate demeanor.
+(This naturally varies from animal to animal, of course).
+Their serious muzzle can crack into an irresistible smile, demonstrating that — despite how seriously the pug takes their job guarding you and your family — they also love to be the class-clown.

 Pugs are not known to be yappy dogs although they do bark when someone or something is in their territory as an alert, and tend to get along well with both people and other animals.
 Be prepared for attention and questions on walks — dog lovers are naturally drawn to these unthreatening little love bugs whose natural tendency to tilt their heads when greeting you makes them all the more charming.

 Gender differences and types of pugs

 If you are thinking about getting a pug, you should be aware these are very affectionate animals.
 They want to be near you much of the time.
 Because they are not recommended for outdoor living, this means the dog will shadow you wherever you go in your home.
 Male pugs are more notorious for this than females, who tend to be more independent.
 A female pug will do what makes her happy, whether you're around or not.